-- It can be visible and unsightly on the skin
+- It can be visible and unsightly on your skin

 - It can be inconvenient to use

 - It may prevent the production of Vitamin D

-Science shows the ingredients in Sunsafe Rx help compensate for the limitations of sunscreen lotion (and can be useful for supplemental protection) by:
+Science shows the ingredients in Sunsafe Rx can be useful for supplemental support by:

-- Providing support for your skin and eyes in the presence of UVA and UVB rays
+- Providing support for your skin and eyes during sun exposure

-- Providing “full coverage” supporting your whole body, not just the areas you can reach
+- Supporting your whole body, not just the areas you can reach

 - Not rubbing off